 Reporting –This feature is integrated and built into most sales CRM packages.

 Regardless of the products you purchase, you need to make sure that your software solutions speak with one another, in particular, the sales team quotes software (CPQ), and the CRM.

 Many other tools might be applicable to your business.
-Screen sharing, prospecting, LinkedIn … There’s no shortage of products.
+Screen sharing, prospecting, reporting software, LinkedIn … There’s no shortage of products.
 You should start with the basics and expand from there.

 YES, you need a sales quota, and it’s one of the more important ingredients when you build a sales team from the ground up.

 Every salesperson requires a quota, and you’re going to know fairly early in the onboarding phase whether they’re going to make it or not.
 There’s a mantra “hire slow, fire fast” that applies to sales especially.

 The quota applies not only to the salespeople but, to your sales manager especially.
 The sales manager needs to own the team’s number, not because you gave them the number, but because they designed the sales process, team, and strategy themselves with your sign off.

 If the expectation is that your salespeople will have a monthly quota of $80,000 a month in revenue, then a sales onboarding ramp-up could look as follows:

 - Month 3 = $30,000

 - Month 4 = $60,000